aws-containers/apprunnerworkshop/content/github/repo/_index.md

 pre: '<i class="fa fa-film" aria-hidden="true"></i> '
 ---

-## Deploying a simple website to AWS App Runner using Github
+## Setting up a Github repository

-Let’s get started by creating a new Private repository on Github - this can be done by logging into Github, and then visiting https://github.com/new:
+Let’s get started by creating a new Private repository on Github - this can be done by logging into Github, and then visiting https://github.com/new

 ![Create Repository](/images/github-new-repository.png)